Solo travel hacking: How to make new friends using a stethoscope and 200 ear plugs

 I actually have different items on me that help to meet people during the day, but in that case it's about being more helpful than looking silly or unique.

-For example, I hate to say this (because I have asthma, and hate smoking, find it disgusting and a huge turn-off in girls) but I always have a lighter in my pocket.
+For example, I hate to say this (because I have asthma, and hate smoking, find it disgusting) but I always have a lighter in my pocket.
 For those of you in northern Europe and the Americas who think this is hypocritical (since I have never and nor do I ever plan to smoke in my entire life, and would hate to be promoting it in any way), the fact of the matter is that many places in the world still have smoking present in the same way it was in our countries several decades ago.
-This is unfortunate, but until you accept it, it’s hard to be social in many places.
+This is unfortunate, but until you accept it, it's hard to be social in many places.

 What this means is that you may be asked frequently if you have a light.
 I got sick of saying “no” to so many interesting-looking people and now I offer it to them when they ask.
 The “price” they pay is that I will strike up a conversation and ask them what's going on this weekend.
 Hopefully the friends they'll introduce me to have more respect for their lungs…